It took a few years longer than some fans may have hoped, but an Animal Crossing game is finally coming to Nintendo Switch.

 There are customization options for furniture, too.
 The color can be changed, and special designs are available to add extra flair.
 These can be combined, such as with a bed, so the bedding is one design and the frame’s color is changed separately.

 The wildlife you find will vary depending on the season.
 If you fish in the winter, you could end up finding many different varieties than you did during the warmer seasons.
 In the summer, more bugs will be encountered, and cicadas can be heard making loud noise in the February 2020 Nintendo Direct presentation.

-Because Nintendo wants players to avoid rewinding or otherwise changing time, Animal Crossing: New Horizons will not be compatible with cloud saves.
+Because Nintendo wants players to avoid rewinding or otherwise changing time,

 One of the apps you’ll spot on your mobile phone inside New Horizons is called “Call an Islander.”
 Using this app, you can choose to play with another person in local cooperative mode.
 Those who also have a house on the island — the game has one island per Switch system, so you will share — are eligible to join.